Huegoxaga/notes/cloud-services/aws.md

 It provides a DNS service that translates the domain name into a designated IP address.

+- This service does not require region selection, all settings are global.
 - There is a 50 cents charge per month per host zone.
 - DNS Records are added in the hostzones.
 - Some domain register has free DNS services.